 If a forwarder is consolidating a load from say 5 different exporters in one lorry, then either the forwarder or the 5 individual companies should apply for the EHCs.
 If done separately, the certifying OVs will be unable to add any seal details as these will not be known for sure in advance.
 Equally if one part of the shipment is refused due to incorrect EHC, will the rest be condemned due to contamination risk?
 There could be one final EHC using the forwarder as the consignor, but the certifying OV will need veterinary documentation from the suppliers to be able to sign.

 EHCs are normally for a shipment to a single consignee in the destination country.
 If, say, a supermarket wants to ship to 10 individual stores in the destination country, do they require 10 EHCs or can they set up and ship to a company set up in that country?
 Does that company need to have a physical presence there?

-5 What documents do we need to sign?
+5 What documents do we need before we can sign?

 6 What about the volume of goods?